dchiu911/naim/vignettes/overview.md

 4. My `R CMD Check` passed everything except for **one NOTE**:
     `* checking top-level files ...
 NOTE Non-standard file/directory found at top level: 'README.Rmd' 'README.html'`.
-    To "fix"" this I added `README.Rmd` and `README.html` to the `.Rbuildignore` file.
-Now the `R CMD Check` succeeds without even notes or warnings.
-My question is whether this workflow would coincide with CRAN guidelines after my modification of the `.Rbuildignore` file.
+    To "fix" this I added `README.Rmd` and `README.html` to the `.Rbuildignore` file.
+Now the `R CMD Check` succeeds without any notes or warnings.
+My question is whether this workflow would coincide with CRAN guidelines after my modification to the `.Rbuildignore` file.

 5. There seems to be a lot of repeated information in my documentation.